nzmebooks/craft-state-helper/README.md

 	{# obtain the value using the 'getState' variable #}
     {% set value = craft.statehelper.getState( NAME ) %}

-## craft-state-helper Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [meBooks](https://mebooks.co.nz)